rmusab/rmusab.github.io/_projects/3_project.md

 giscus_comments: true
 ---

-During my bachelor studies, I was exploring the following research questions:
+During my bachelor studies, I investigated the following research questions:

 1. Can a single road intersection be effectively managed by a system based on reinforcement learning?
 2. What would be the optimal choice of a model and a reward function to ensure the minimal congestion at the road intersection at all times?